microsoft/MCW-Enterprise-class-networking/HOL/Before the lab.md

     ![In the Download box, the Run button is selected.](images/Setup/image19.png "Download box")

 2. A Web Platform Installer dialog box will open.
 Choose **Install** to install the latest version of the Azure PowerShell module (your version may differ from the screenshot).
 Note: the version on the virtual machine may already be up-to-date.

     ![In the Microsoft Azure PowerShell Web Platform Installer dialog box, an Install button is selected.](images/Setup/image20.png "Microsoft Azure PowerShell dialog box")

-3. Accept the license terms by select **I Accept**.
+3. Accept the license terms by select **I Accept**

     ![In the Web Platform Installer 5.0 license terms dialog box, the I Accept button is selected.](images/Setup/image21.png "Web Platform Installer 5.0 license terms dialog box")

-4. Select **Finish** to complete the installation.
+4. Select **Finish** to complete the installation

     ![In the Web Platform Installer 5.0 Finish dialog box, the Finish button is selected.](images/Setup/image22.png "Web Platform Installer 5.0 Finished dialog box")

-5. After the installation is complete, **reboot** the machine you installed Azure PowerShell on.
+5. After the installation is complete, **reboot** the machine you installed Azure PowerShell on

 ### Task 3: Download hands-on lab step-by-step support files

 1. After the reboot has completed, download the zipped hands-on lab step-by-step student files by selecting this link: <https://cloudworkshop.blob.core.windows.net/enterprise-networking/ECN-Hackathon.zip>

-2. Extract the downloaded files into the directory **C:\\ECN-Hackathon**.
+2. Extract the downloaded files into the directory **C:\\ECN-Hackathon**

     ![In File Explorer, ECN-Hackathon is selected, and from its right-click menu, Extract All is selected.](images/Setup/image23.png "File Explorer")